jimwaldo/allstonTransport/README.md

 ######Running the programs

-Starting with the enrollment.csv and class_time.csv files supplied by the registrar, and after appropriate cleaning with clean_csv.py and split_by_term.py, the first program to be run is split_by_term.py, that will split the enrollment and course time files into directories, one for each term, containing an enrollment.csv and course_time.csv file for the courses taught that term.
+Starting with the enrollment.csv and course_times.csv files supplied by the registrar, and after appropriate cleaning with clean_csv.py and split_by_term.py, the first program to be run is split_by_term.py, that will split the enrollment and course time files into directories, one for each term, containing an enrollment.csv and course_times.csv file for the courses taught that term.

 The next program to run is split_classes_students.py.
-This takes as input the enrollment.csv file and a python pickle of the set of subjects (department/programs) whose classes will be taught in Allston. **This needs to change; the set of classes should be made an input to this.** This will produce three files:
+This takes as input the enrollment.csv file.
+It uses the file allston_course_selector.py to determine which classes will be taught in Allston.
+This will produce three files:

 1. Allston_class_set.pkl, which contains a pickle of the set of classes indicated as being taught in Allston